Soloooomon/Andre_Solomon_Data_Portfolio/DataViz3andDataCritique2.md

 Using both my own brainstorm and critiques, I created a simplified data visualization that looks at gun murder rates for each state compared with the "National Average Gun Murder Rate".
 In the process of simplification, I hid the supplementary data and transformed it to a pop-up feature that would display when the user hovers over singular states.
 Because the original graph was showing excess information that skewed the overall message, the simplification focused solely on gun murder rates which would convey a stronger case towards geographical area having an effect on gun laws and violence.

+I will conclude that even though I made an attempt at fixing up the data visualization, I think there is more data to be collected in proving a point that geographical area is a determinate to gun violence

 # [Back to Home](/README.md)